Kuadrant/authorino/docs/user-guides/oauth2-token-introspection.md

 On every request, Authorino will try to verify the token remotely with the Keycloak server and the a12n-server server.

 For authorization, whenever the introspected token data includes a `privileges` property (returned by a12n-server), Authorino will enforce only consumers whose `privileges.talker-api` includes the `"read"` permission are granted access.

+Check out the docs for information about the common feature [Conditions](./../architecture.md#common-feature-conditions) about skipping parts of an `AuthConfig` in the auth pipeline based on context.

 ## 7. Obtain an access token and consume the API